teryror/4tld/README.md

   setup -- see the actual implementation of the default commands for reference.
   If you first include 4tld\_project\_management.cpp with the default commands, the project's working directory is used as the home directory for the terminal.
-* **4tld\_fuzzy\_match.cpp** is a WIP copy of the fuzzy file search many know and love from Sublime and TextMate.
-Right now, it has a generic, though extremely dumb string matching function, utilities for constructing a list of all files in a directories and its subdirectories, and a functioning custom command utilizing them.
+* **4tld\_fuzzy\_match.cpp** is a copy of the fuzzy file search many know and love from Sublime Text.
+Right now, it has a generic, and somewhat optimized string matching function, a funcion for querying it, which can relatively large large datasets, and custom commands to open files and execute arbitrary commands with this setup.
 * **4tld\_user\_interface.h** is intended for utility functions pertaining to view management, scroll rules, query bars and other miscellaneous UI features.
   Note that all the drop-in command packs depend on this file.